MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

    Parameters
    ---------
-   bin_path: Union[str, Path, None]
+   bin_path: Union[str, Path, None].
-        default is the current bin_path for apsimNGpy, used only when bin_path is None.
+        Default is the current bin_path for apsimNGpy, used only when bin_path is None.

    :returns:
      bool